lfr/FSharp.Domain.Validation/docs/demo.md

       // 🤯
 ```

-This simplicity is not just a nicety, remember that you're supposed to replace **ᴀʟʟ** your strings with similar types, it's crucial that these can be defined with minimal code.
+This simplicity is not just a nicety, if you're going to replace **ᴀʟʟ** your strings with similar types, which you should, it's crucial that these can be defined with minimal code.

 ## DRY™ certified ✔

-While our other demo type `Text` also rejects empty strings, its definition doesn't even explicitly declare that rule:
+While our other custom type `Text` also rejects empty strings, its definition <u>doesn't even declare that rule</u>:

 ```fsharp
 type Text = private Text of FreeText with